Renting a House? 10 Tenant & Owner Laws in India

 10. Security Deposit:

 Most landlords ask for a security deposit.
 As per the Draft Model Tenancy, the security deposit cannot be more than three times the monthly rent.
 But, it is recommended that you check with your specific state laws for the same.
-At the time of vacation of the property, the landlord has to return this deposit.
+When you vacate the property, the landlord has to return this deposit.
 This amount can be settled as the rent of the last month or any other agreed-upon expense.

 Non-Applicability of the Rent Control Act: